Life insurance with pre-existing conditions

 There are more than 100,000 strokes each year in the UK, (roughly one stroke every 5 minutes)[1].

-This highlights the need to have protection in place to help cover any lost income if you’re left unable to work.
+This highlights the need to have protection in place to cover any lost income if you’re left unable to work.

 Heart attack